snimmagadda1/spring-batch-rapid-starter/README.md

 #### A template for quickly building spring batch based jobs

+I've noticed an abundance of xml-based starters/examples but fewer class-based jobs.
+This is a collection of patterns that I've found handy.

 ### Packages

 The starter is divided into the following packages: